Prukutu/AOES-CLIM-intro-gmu-computing/_episodes/01-loggingin.md

 As an alternative to the HOPPER desktop, you may access HOPPER via a terminal window on your laptop running secure shell (ssh) software.
 The software differs based on what type of computer you have.

 #### Mac OS
-For a Mac computer, use software called [Xquartz](https://www.xquartz.org/), which takes advantage of the fact that Mac OS is built on top of Unix.
+For a Mac computer, use software called [Xquartz](https://www.xquartz.org/){:target="_blank" rel="noopener"}, which takes advantage of the fact that Mac OS is built on top of Unix.
 #### Windows
-For a Windows computer, use software called [MobusXterm](https://mobaxterm.mobatek.net/).
+For a Windows computer, use software called [MobusXterm](https://mobaxterm.mobatek.net/){:target="_blank" rel="noopener"}.
 #### Linux
 The default Shell for Linux operating systems is usually `bash`.
 On most versions of Linux, it is accessible by running the (Gnome) Terminal or (KDE) Konsole or `xterm`, which can be found via the applications menu or the search bar.
 If your machine is set up to use something other than `bash`, you can run it by opening a terminal session and typing `bash`.